loftusa/attendome/README.md

 ## Evaluation Strategy

 Measure embedding quality through attention head classification tasks - if our embeddings capture meaningful attention head properties, we should be able to classify heads by type (induction, copying, etc.) across different models.

+Metrics:

+- Induction-retrieval@k: given an induction head in model A, rank heads from all other models by embedding cosine; report recall.
+- Binary classification: logistic reg. on embeddings $\rightarrow$ F1 for induction vs non-induction.
+- Reconstruction: $\text{MSE}(\hat{A}, A)$ on held-out prompts.
+- Outlier score: mean reconstruction error per head; high-error tails flagged “non-embeddable’’.